2 Before starting

 2.1.3 Git

 To clone the project Git repository, you will need Git.
-If you don’t have Git, but have installed a conda package manager, the easiest way to get Git will be via conda.
+If you don’t have Git, but have installed a conda package manager, you can setup the project’s conda environment, which includes Git.

 2.2 Required skills